iYadavVaibhav/stem/docs/1-Software-Engineering/git.md

 ## SSH Authentication to push to remote

 You can connect to GitHub using the Secure Shell Protocol (SSH), which provides a secure channel over an unsecured network.
-It can help connect one machine to another using keys and thus avoiding to provide username and password/token on each request.
+It lets connect using keys and thus avoiding to provide username and password/token on each request.

 - **SSH Basics**
   - `~/.ssh` is a folder that has your keys.